top of page

 Background

-This project started as a mission to build a design system that would empower clients and design contractors to theme e-commerce pages with a range of styling options, allowing them greater control and relieving our dev team of those update requests.
+This project started as a design system that would empower clients and contractors to theme e-comm pages with a range of styling options, allowing them greater control and relieving our devs of those costly requests.

-As the project proceeded through discovery and early iterations, we realized this could be an opportunity to solve a bigger-picture problem if we could get buy-in to thoughtfully expand the project.
-Rather than a new design system, we decided to create new tooling that would allow clients to not only theme, but create their own no-code site on our platform, with a simple experience for all skill levels, and nuanced features that continued to provide industry-specific solutions our clients came to us for.
+We realized early that this could be an opportunity to solve a bigger-picture problem if we could get buy-in to thoughtfully expand the project.
+Rather than a new design system, we decided to create tooling that would allow clients to not only theme, but create their own no-code site on our platform, with a simple AI-assisted experience for all skill levels.

 Challenges